 Director: Jesse Willis

 “The CCU Percussion Ensemble is open to both music majors and non-music majors.
 As one of the most unique ensembles on the CCU campus, the CCU Percussion Ensemble performs both classic and contemporary literature for percussion.
-The ensemble has performed at high schools around the state of South Carolina and been invited to perform at the South Carolina Music Educators Conference and the South Carolina Day of Percussion.
+The ensemble has performed at high schools around the state of South Carolina and has been invited to perform at the South Carolina Music Educators Conference and the South Carolina Day of Percussion.

 The CCU Percussion Ensemble offers a multifaceted educational experience for each student.
 Every member of the CCU Percussion Ensemble will have the opportunity to perform in a variety of musical settings.
 Each semester the group performs both large works for percussion orchestra, as well as more intimate chamber pieces.